Silpa1/various_steps_in_altGDmin_MRI/README.md

 Folder contains codes for TCI submission 2022.
-(ktslr, L+S-Otazo, L+S-Lin author provided code is modified for reconstruction of single coil (instead of multi coil).
-We used same parameters as author provided.

 =================================================================================

-Comparison of ktslr, L+S-Otazo, L+S-Lin, altGDMin-MRI and altGDMin-MRI2.
+Effect of various steps in altGDmin-MRI.

-To generate Table III and Table V results:
+To generate Table II:

-1. Run the mirt-main/setup.m: L+S-Lin code requires the Matlab version of the Michigan Image Reconstruction Toolbox (MIRT).

-2. Load the .mat files in the Dataset folder (Copy and paste the .mat files in the same folder contating the files).
+1. Load the .mat files in the Dataset folder (Copy and paste the .mat files in the same folder contating the files).

-3. Run Main_comparison_of_algorithm.m: This run all the 5 algorithms and calculate NMSE (Normalized Mean Square Error), Time required and Similarity index and save these results in Comparison_error.txt [Error(Time)] amd Comparison_sim.txt [sim(Time)].
+2. Run Main_altGDmin_various_steps.m: This run only Mean, only altGDmin, Mean+altGDmin, altGDmin-MRI and calculate NMSE (Normalized Mean Square Error), Time required for each step and save these results in Comparison.txt [Errpr(Time)].

 ===================================================================================